Conformal link prediction for false discovery rate control: Methodology

-with $\cL : [0,1] \times \{0,1\} \rightarrow \R$ a loss function, $\cF$ a function class, and $\cD$ a certain subset of $\Dtr$.
-In \eqref{lp:eq:scoreERM}, $P_{i,j} $ is an estimate of the probability that there is an edge between $i$ and $j$, and the error term $\cL[ P_{i,j}, A_{i,j} ]$ quantifies the difference between the prediction $P_{i,j}$ and the truth $A_{i,j} $.
-The ERM formulation for the supervised approaches afore-mentioned can be justified as follows: \begin{itemize} \item Binary classification approaches \citep{zhang2018link, bleakley07}: In that case the ERM formulation \eqref{lp:eq:scoreERM} is obvious.
-For instance, for SEAL \citep{zhang2018link}, $P_{i,j}$ is given by a GNN that takes as input the $K$-hop subgraph around $(i,j)$, excluding the edge between $(i,j)$ if there is one observed, and augmented with node features that describe the distance of each node to $i$ and to $j$.
-The parameters of the GNN are fitted by minimizing the cross-entropy loss over a set $\cD \subset \Dtr$ of observed true/false edges.
-In practice, $\cD$ is subsampled from $\Dtr$ in order to have a $50\%-50\%$ repartition between true edges and false edges.
+with $\cL : [0,1] \times \{0,1\} \rightarrow \R$ a loss function and $\cF$ a function class.
+In \eqref{lp:eq:scoreERM}, $h(W_{i,j}) $ is an estimate of the probability that there is an edge between $i$ and $j$, and the error term $\cL[ h(W_{i,j}), A_{i,j} ]$ quantifies the difference between the prediction $h(W_{i,j})$ and the true $A_{i,j} $.
+The ERM formulation for the afore-mentioned supervised approaches can be justified as follows: \begin{itemize} \item Binary classification approaches \citep{zhang2018link, bleakley07}: In that case the ERM formulation \eqref{lp:eq:scoreERM} is obvious.
+For instance, for SEAL \citep{zhang2018link}, $g(Z)_{i,j}$ is given by a GNN that takes as input the $K$-hop subgraph around $(i,j)$, excluding the edge between $(i,j)$ if there is one observed, and augmented with node features that describe the distance of each node in the subgraph to $i$ and to $j$.
+The parameters of the GNN are fitted by minimizing the cross-entropy loss over a set $\Dtr \subset \cD$ of observed true/false edges.
+In practice, $\Dtr$ is subsampled from $\cD$ in order to have a $50\%-50\%$ partitioning between true and false edges.

 \item Maximum likelihood approaches \citep{kipf2016variational, chiquet20}: Maximum likelihood approaches aim to optimize a lower bound on the likelihood (ELBO).
 This lower bound is an expectation and therefore, using Monte-Carlo approximation, we end up with a function of the form \eqref{lp:eq:scoreERM}.
-For instance, for VGAE \citep{kipf2016variational}, $P_{i,j}$ is given by the scalar product $H_i^T H_j$ where $H_u$ is a \textit{node embedding} for node $u$, the embedding matrix $H \in \R^{n \times n}$ being the output of a GNN.
-It follows that $H_u = h(A_{u, \bullet}, A^2_{u, \bullet}, \dots, A^L_{u, \bullet})$ for some function $h$, with $L$ the number of layers of the GNN.
+For instance, for VGAE \citep{kipf2016variational}, $g(Z)_{i,j}$ is given by the scalar product $H_i^T H_j$ where $H_u$ is a \textit{node embedding} for node $u$, the embedding matrix $H \in \R^{n \times n}$ being the output of a GNN.
+It follows that $H_u = \phi(A_{u, \bullet}, A^2_{u, \bullet}, \dots, A^L_{u, \bullet})$ for some function $\phi$, with $L$ the number of layers of the GNN.